KevinDennyII/recipe-tandemonium/README.md

 ### SearchRecipes
 This is the parent component for searching.
 Which passes the `getRecipe` state back to the Root component to render on the page.
 ### DietaryRestrictions
+This is where we build the identification for each recipe's dietary restrictions.
+This function was written so that it could be use anywhere within the app for checking the ingredients of a recipe based on the dietary restriction.

 ## Further Developments & Issues
 ### Finish the app
 I did not implement the *easy* swapping of APIs but I would have implemented a simple component and view for a user to switch between a few APIs.
 The even more advanced implement would be to create a component that can interpret different API and retrieve their ingredients to find taco recipes.
 You can most like do something like this with the purchase an api that would provide extra support and functionality.

 ### Where I struggled
 - With the dropdown filter, located in the `SearchRecipes` component, you will in the console log that I am grabbing the correct list of recipes based on the api query, but I failed to implement the proper way to render that and send it back to the Recipes Component.
 I think redux may be the more efficient way to hand this and not local storage which caching and such can come into play.